Mr. PlayasMexico's Insider Beach Guide

 The Punta Allen Route — Longer but Better for Fishing and Reefs

 Punta Allen is a small fishing village 57 km south of Tulum on a peninsula accessed by a road that is paved in theory and something else in practice.
 It is the real end of the road in the Riviera Maya.
 A handful of small guesthouses and fishing guides operate from Punta Allen.
-The access to the reef here is less crowded than any equivalent dive or snorkel site north of the reserve, and the fly fishing for bonefish, permit, and tarpon is considered among the best in the Caribbean.
+The reef access here is less crowded than any equivalent site north of the reserve, and the fly fishing for bonefish, permit, and tarpon is considered among the best in the Caribbean.

-Getting to Punta Allen independently: rent a proper 4x4 (not a Jeep Wrangler rental from Cancún — an actual truck with clearance), plan 2–2.5 hours each way from Tulum, and go in daylight.
+Getting there independently requires a proper 4x4, plan 2–2.5 hours each way from Tulum, and go in daylight.
 Some operators run boat transfers from Tulum to Punta Allen, which cuts the road entirely and takes 45 minutes on the water.

 Can You Visit Sian Ka'an Independently?